NickDada1996/chatty/README.md

-A full-stack real-time chat app where users can sign up, log in, and exchange messages instantly.
-Built with modern technologies and WebSocket for seamless communication.
+Chatty is a full-stack real-time chat application designed for seamless, secure, and instant communication.
+With a sleek, responsive interface and a robust backend, users can sign up, log in, and exchange messages effortlessly.
+Powered by Socket.IO for real-time messaging and built with modern technologies, Chatty delivers a fast and engaging user experience.

-🔐 Secure authentication

-⚡ Real-time messaging via WebSocket

-📱 Responsive UI (React + Tailwind)

-🗄️ Scalable backend (Node.js + Express + MongoDB)
+🚀 Tech Stack
+Frontend: React, Tailwind CSS
+Backend: Node.js, Express
+Database: MongoDB
+Real-Time Communication: Socket.IO
+Authentication: JSON Web Tokens (JWT)
+Deployment: Vercel

 🔗 Live Demo: https://chatty-ten-rho.vercel.app/